-• To comply with federal and state requirements and to protect the safety of patients, all HarmonyCares staff who suspect that a patient is being subjected to abuse, neglect, exploitation, misappropriation and/or mistreatment should personally report such information to APS within 24 hours of the suspicion or becoming aware of the suspicion.

-- Reports may be filed anonymously. - If the staff member believes further information is needed prior to determining that there is reasonable cause, a direct supervisor, or higher-level supervisor may be contacted for guidance.
-The staff member may also contact the Compliance or Legal Department for guidance or contact the Speak Up Line.
+- To comply with federal and state requirements and to protect the safety of patients, all HarmonyCares staff who suspect that a patient is being subjected to abuse, neglect, exploitation, misappropriation, and/or mistreatment should personally report such information to APS within 24 hours of the suspicion or becoming aware of the suspicion. - Reports may be filed anonymously. - If the staff member believes further information is needed prior to determining that there is reasonable cause, a direct supervisor, or higher-level supervisor may be contacted for guidance.
+The staff member may also contact the Compliance or Legal Department for guidance or contact the Speak Up Line. - Where applicable per business line and state regulatory requirements, reporting to Child Protective Services may also be mandated.